 6. Leaf deformation & White Powdery Fungal Growth on Foliage

-Powdery mildew causes the above-mentioned issues.
+Powdery mildew causes the issues mentioned above.
 Treat this problem by stopping to splash water on leaves, removing infected foliage, and avoiding cluttering plants too close together.
 Cleaning the leaves of houseplants periodically also help in preventing this problem.

 7. Brown to Black and Soft Roots